Skip to main content

 Airport Transformation

 If you travel frequently, the airport difference is significant.
-Atlanta's connectivity is unmatched—direct flights to everywhere, efficient operations, and global reach that Nashville can't match.
+Atlanta's connectivity is hard to match: direct flights to nearly everywhere, efficient operations, and global reach that BNA does not yet offer.

 Avoid These Pitfalls